-Step by Step Guide to Calculating Your Business’ Worth
+Step-by-Step Guide to Calculating Your Business’ Worth

 It happens all the time.
 I meet with a business owner who tells me about what he or she does.
-They tell me how many employees they has and how much revenue they generates.
+They tell me how many employees they has and how much revenue they generate.
 He or she might mention a profitability number, but probably not.
-At the end of this conversation I will inevitably get the “so, what is my business worth?” question.
+At the end of this conversation I will inevitably get the “So, what is my business worth?” question.
 Even worse, I recently met with the business editor of a business publication and she said, “I hear businesses are trading for about six times now.
 Is that true?”
 I was amazed that someone who writes about business was willing to boil business valuations down to a single number.
-The answer to both of these people was “there’s a lot more that goes into valuing a business.”
+The answer to both of these people was “There’s a lot more that goes into valuing a business.”

 I will outline some of the initial steps that are taken when we are valuing a business with the thought of taking it to market.
 The real valuation involves hundreds of items and is not nearly this simple.
 The information below should get you thinking about what you might want to assemble before that first conversation with your investment banker.